Ingrid Waldron

-Ingrid R. G Waldron is a Canadian social scientist who is an associate professor in the School of Nursing at Dalhousie University.
-She serves as the co-chair of the Dalhousie University Black Faculty & Staff Caucus.
-She co-produced the 2019 film There's Something in the Water with actor Elliot Page, Ian Daniel and Julia Sanderson, which is based on her book of the same name.
+Ingrid R. G Waldron is a Canadian social scientist who is the HOPE Chair in Peace and Health in the Global Peace and Social Justice Program in the Faculty of Humanities at McMaster University.
+She co-produced the 2019 film There's Something in the Water with Elliot Page, Ian Daniel and Julia Sanderson, which is based on her book of the same name.

 Early life and education

 Waldron was born in Montreal.
 Her parents are from Trinidad.
 She studied psychology at McGill University.
 She moved to the United Kingdom for her graduate studies, earning a master's degree in Intercultural Education: Race, Ethnicity and Culture at the UCL Institute of Education.
 Waldron earned her doctoral degree in sociology and equity studies at the University of Toronto in 2002.
 Her PhD research examined the impact of inequality and oppression on the mental health of Black women, help-seeking, and African indigenous knowledge in mental health.
 In 2003 she was awarded an Ontario Women's Health Scholars Award to conduct research at the University of Toronto's Centre for Women's Health.
 After completing her postdoctoral research.
 Waldron spent several years as a lecturer at the University of Toronto and McMaster University.